waysidemapping/waysidemapping.org/_source/_projects/usgs-import.md

     <figcaption>Inspecting the details of a streamgage in OpenTrailMap</figcaption>
 </figure>

-## Going beyond USGS
+## Reflections and future directions

-In the end, I imported more than 16,000 USGS monitoring stations into OSM without raising red flags from other mappers.
-This is unusual.
+In the end, I imported more than 16,000 USGS features into OSM that monitor surface water, groundwater, weather, soil, and snowpack.

-It was a highly technical import that involved a number of custom scripts and a fair amount of gruntwork.
+Unusually for OSM imports, I did this without raising red flags from other mappers.
+The work was highly technical and time-intensive, involving a number of custom scripts and a fair amount of gruntwork.
 Most people do not have this level of expertise when trying to get their data into OSM.
-But the result is an accurate, comprehensive merging of data that would have taken over a thousand hours if completed manually.
+But the result was an accurate, comprehensive merging of data that would have taken over a thousand hours if completed manually.

 I [published my work](https://github.com/waysidemapping/usgs-to-osm) as open source in the hope that other people could adapt it to their own use cases.
 I myself have already adapted it to import NOAA's tide gagues and Philadelphia's bikeshare stations.
+Eventually I'd like to build out a reusable framework and library of third-party datasets to keep in sync with OSM.

 Don't hestitate to reach our if you have questions or need help with your own import.